 (1) A legal historian is regarded to be a young legal historian in the meaning of these rules if he or she is in his or her early career.
 Accordingly, a legal historian is eligible for the prize if on 1 January of the year of the award ceremony he or she is still within eight years after completing his or her PhD; the Prize Committee can, in exceptional cases and on application, grant an extension of this period.
 Normally, a legal historian fulfilling the requirement of sentences 1 and 2 will not be eligible if he or she is already a full professor.

-(2) A legal historian who has previously received the prize is not eligible to receive the prize a second time.
+(2) A legal historian who has previously received the prize is not eligible to receive the prize a

 (3) In case of co-authorship all co-authors must fulfil the requirements set out in Art.
 3(1) and (2).
 Co-authors share the prize.